Navigation

 Adult Supported Tasks

 Our adult-supported tasks focus on the theme and learning objectives for your children and are completed in small groups, with the support of an adult.
 Currently, these link to literacy and numeracy, within our theme of 'Magical Me'.
 Your children have been discussing and recording information about themselves and the people that are important to them, along with their likes, dislikes and things that make them unique and special.
 They have started to look at numbers up to 10 through number songs and counting actions.
-They especially enjoyed their hunt through school for the colour monster colours, and making a tally chart of the colours that they found.

 Phonics sounds